The InSAR absolute phase amid singularities: Across-track InSAR absolute phase

 This is just the difference in the propagation phases and is proportional to the range difference $R(b_1) - R(b_2)$.
 It coincides with prior work that stipulated the absolute phase to be equal to this difference \cite{madsen93,rosen00}.

 The absolute phase of a point scatterer is essential for height determination \cite{madsen93}.
-For illustration purposes, we determine the (normalized) view-perpendicular position $q$, which can be converted to a height, and keep the along-axis position $p$ fixed.
-To simplify notation, let $b_1 = 0$ and interpret $b_2 \equiv b$ as the spatial baseline, expressed in arbitrary units.
-Fig. \ref{fig:monostatic}a) shows $\phia$ of the point scatterer as a function of $b$ for different values of $q$.
+For illustration purposes, we determine the view-perpendicular position $q$, which can be converted to a height, and keep the along-axis position $p$ fixed.
+To simplify notation, let $q$ be normalized (with $q = 1$ corresponding to a target Fresnel number $F_q = 1$), let $b_1 = 0$ and interpret $b_2 \equiv b$ as the spatial baseline, expressed in arbitrary units.
+Fig. \ref{fig:monostatic}a) shows $\phia$ as a function of $b$ for different values of $q$.
 For any baseline $b$, $\phia$ depends on $q$.
-Estimating $q$ from $\phia$ is tantamount to finding $q$ such that the point scatterer's modeled $\phi^{\mathrm{a}}_{\mathrm{point}}$ equals $\phia$.
+Conversely, an estimate of $q$ is obtained by matching the observed $\phia$ to the point scatterer's modeled $\phi^{\mathrm{a}}_{\mathrm{point}}$.
 This estimate is commonly interpreted as a phase center position corresponding to the observed phase \cite{rosen00}.